teguhraisrahmadi/kubeadm/README.md

 ```

 ### ⚙️ Joining Worker Node
-- Run this command in new master node
+- Run this command in new worker node
 > Please change <**control-plane-endpoint**> to <**control-plane-ha-endpoint**> when using a master HA setup
 ```
 sudo kubeadm join <control-plane-endpoint> \